-CHAPTER 3 OPERATION
+CHAPTER 3 - OPERATION

-3.0 Start-up
+3.1 Start-up

-"Access Point" Start-up (BU-245U-E-G)
+"Access Point" Start-up

-When an Access Point (AP) unit starts up it checks to see if the Channel selection is set to "Auto" and if so will scan all available channels, pick the quietest then begin transmitting periodic messages, called beacons, if it is configured with a fixed channel it will immediately begins sending beacons, on the configured channel.
+When an Access Point (AP) unit starts up it will immediately begin transmitting periodic messages, called beacons on the configured channel.

 Beacons include information that a Client may examine in order to identify if the Access Point is suitable for link establishment.
 Clients will only attempt to establish a link with an Access Point whose beacon indicates a matching SSID.
 Access Points do not initiate link establishment.